AdrianSuliga/Simple_Games/Rock_Paper_Scissors/README.md

 - You won (show total score)
 - You lost (show total score)
 - Game ended in a draw (show total score)

+## Progress
+I am working on title screen where player is informed about the rules and can choose number of rounds that he wants to play.